cwslinda/VISA-PAF/day21-workshop/README.md

     - limit - return the number of records specified by limit The default value for offset is 0 and limit is 5.

-- Get the details of a customer with the customer’s id GET /api/customer/<customer_id>
+- Get the details of a customer with the customer’s id:<br>
+    GET /api/customer/<customer_id>
     Accept: application/json
     Return a 404 and an appropriate error object if the customer does not exist